Implementing Subscriptions in BigCommerce: Operational and Technical Aspects

 Integrating and Customizing Third-Party Subscription Management Apps

 BigCommerce allows you to add third-party subscription management tools or subscription models.
 You can customize checkout (e.g., utilizing Storefront Checkout API or developing headless checkout solutions).
-However, since this task requires manual coding, you will need to partner with a BigCommerce-certified vendor like Edvantis.
+However, since this task requires manual coding, consider partnering with a BigCommerce-certified vendor like Edvantis.

 Their custom work might include: